RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Exclude from game counter** _(files only)_

 A flag to indicate whether the game should be excluded from being counted.
-If this is set for a game, it will not be included in the game counter shown per system on the system view, and it will not be included in the system information field in the gamelist view.
+If this is set for a game, it will not be included in the game counter shown per system in the system view, and it will not be included in the system information field in the gamelist view.
 As well, it will be excluded from all automatic and custom collections.
 This option is quite useful for multi-file games such as multi-disc Amiga or Commodore 64 games, or for DOS games where you want to exclude setup programs and similar but still need them available in ES-DE and therefore can't hide them.
 Files that have this flag set will have a lower opacity in the gamelists, making them easy to spot.

 **Exclude from multi-scraper**